sbslee/fuc/docs/cli.rst

                       [--output_delimiter TEXT]
                       left_file right_file

-   This command will merge two text files using one or more shared columns.
+   This command will merge two table files using one or more shared columns.
 This essentially wraps the `pandas.DataFrame.merge` method.

    positional arguments: